shubhmgupta/python-practicals/README.md

 10. WAP to define a class Point with coordinates x and y as attributes.
 Create relevant methods and print the objects.
 Also define a method distance to calculate the distance between any two point objects.
+11. Write a function that prints a dictionary where the keys are numbers between 1 and 5 and the values are cubes of the keys.